hattesen/throat-plate/README.md

 ## Design questions for manufacturability and cost

+* Machined from 10-12 mm sheet (depending on elasticity)
 * Floor fillets in pockets
   * Do they add cost if a _Bull Nose End Mill_ is used and its radius matches the floor fillet?
   * Should the design include fillets, or _Bull Nose End Mill_ be specified separately for the pockets.